Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 2. CARC Certification is not valid in practice jurisdictions outside of the United States.

-ARCS reserves the right to take into account Student’s history, including but not limited to Student’s overall conduct, Class participation and tuition records, when assessing application to the ARCS Coaching Journey.
-ARCS makes no guarantee to Student or Coach that a position to contract with ARCS to teach ARCS Class(es) and/or any other form of position and/or employment of any kind will be available and/or will be made available, at any time, with or without ARCS.
+ARCS reserves the right to take into account any individual ARCS Member’s history, including but not limited to legal history, online history, Program participation, overall conduct, and Tuition records (when applicable), when assessing application to the ARCS Affiliate Program.
+ARCS makes no guarantee to Website user, Student or Coach that a position to contract with ARCS as an Affiliate and/or any other form of contract, position and/or employment of any kind will be available and/or will be made available, at any time, with or without ARCS.

 Although ARCS will make a reasonable effort to provide each Coach with resources for advice and other forms of professional and career development resources, this in no way constitutes a promise or guarantee of employment, contract position, teaching position and/or success as a Coach, in the coaching capacity, upon completion of the Program; furthermore, any and all forms of Career assistance may be suspended in the event that financial commitments are determined to be delinquent and/or in default.
 ARCS is not affiliated with or sanctioned by any state, governmental, regulatory body or accreditation agency in any official capacity.
 ARCS certification is wholly independent and no representation otherwise is made herein.